 References — two professional letters confirming the qualities claimed in the essays.
 The best come from direct managers who can speak to your concrete impact.

-Interview — many European schools (Bocconi included) invite only pre-selected candidates for an interview.
-The interview is conversational but evaluates leadership, motivation and fit with the programme.
+Interview — many European schools (Bocconi included) invite only pre-selected candidates to an interview.
+It is a conversation, but it assesses leadership, motivation and fit with the programme.

 When the score compensates (and when it doesn't)

 A high GMAT compensates for a less conventional professional profile, a low undergraduate GPA, or an academic background unrelated to business.
-If you come from a humanities degree and want to enter Bocconi, a 680+ demonstrates that you have the necessary quantitative skills.
+If you come from a humanities degree and want to get into Bocconi, a 685 demonstrates that you have the necessary quantitative skills.

 A below-average GMAT is acceptable if you have an exceptional professional profile (you work at Goldman Sachs, McKinsey, or have founded a company), a strong academic background (honours degree from a recognised university), or a demographic profile that the school is seeking (gender diversity, nationality, sector).